Wondering “what is a pallet jack”?

 This allows the pallet jack to be easily carried, lifted, or wheeled to specific locations to transport materials.

-The design is especially useful for making transportation easier and taking up less space, such as when they’re needed inside of a truck or van.
+Their design simplifies transportation and saves space, especially when needed inside a truck or van.

 Sideways Pallet Jacks